DebuggingDelightStudios/deformable-mesh/docs/advanced-guides/protectionbox.md

     <summary>Example usage</summary>
     <img src={ExamplePos} />
     <img src={ExampleDeformed} />
-    Note: Deformation only occurred from the top and not from the side!
+    Note: Deformation in the above image only occurred from the top and not from the side!
 That's why the lower (yellow) part of the door has no deformation at all.
 </details>

 ## Setup 1: Direct Children